simsoll/frontend-first-assignment/handover.md

 </tbody></table>

 #### Typeface
-As black text is difficult to read on a light background the default typeface color will be gray.
+As black text is difficult to read on a light background the default typeface color will be gray color (#5D5D5D).

 ???
 Body + lorem + css selector